phpearth/docs/faq/frameworks/framework.md

 Before understanding modern PHP framework check maybe also [Composer](https://getcomposer.org/) - a dependency Manager for PHP.

 In your career path you will not need to know all of them but you should learn how to use few of the frameworks that are widely used in industry or are important to you.
-Organizations and companies are always moving towards modern popular established frameworks so for telling you which framework will get you a job in PHP market today is a task for a prophet or a fortune teller - therefor almost impossible to predict.
+Organizations and companies are always moving towards modern popular established frameworks so for telling you which framework will get you a job in PHP market today is a task for a prophet or a fortune teller - therefore it is almost impossible to predict.
 You can check the [popularity trends in PHP community](http://phptrends.com/top) and check the most popular ones (according to the stars on GitHub) but don't get fooled by such comparison charts.
 Each organization can move towards something else sooner or later.

+Learning some complex PHP frameworks can have a steep learning curve.

 ## Other resources